k-paxian/dart-json-mapper/README.md

 In some cases objects need to interact with their (owning) parent object.
 The easiest pattern is to add a referencing field for the parent which is initialized during construction of the child object.
-The path notation ".." to supports this pattern:
+The path notation ".." supports this pattern:

 ```dart
 @jsonSerializable